vtexdocs/help-center-content/docs/announcements/en/affiliations-with-native-split-and-seller-change.md

 author: 5WE9zkDdoqqUMRbxIgmp1o
 slug: affiliations-with-native-split-and-seller-change
 legacySlug: affiliations-with-native-split-and-seller-change
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: New capture behaviors allow seller change and make marketplaces flexible with native split affiliations.
+announcementSynopsisEN: 'New capture behaviors allow seller change and make marketplaces flexible with native split affiliations.'
 ---

 Marketplaces may need to change sellers (who deliver the product) in a variety of situations, including for example, when the seller cancels a product in case of stockout.
 Changing the seller can in such cases guarantee that the marketplace makes the sale and prevents payment refund.